 The Office of the Registrar is no longer able to complete jury duty summons postponement requests on behalf of students.
 If you have received a Summons for Jury Service letter, you must carefully read and follow the instructions on the summons.

-We highly recommend registering via the court’s online portal to postpone or request excusal.
+Please note you can register via the court’s online portal to postpone or request excusal.
 Please keep in mind, postponement requests are not always guaranteed.

 If you have any questions, please do not hesitate to reach out to registrar@kgi.edu